mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 val appleJob: Either<JobError, Job> = Right(JOBS_DATABASE[appleJobId]!!)
 ```

+Here, we forced the type of the left part of the `Either` to be `JobError`.
+Notice that the constructor returns an `Either` with the left part defined as `Nothing`.
+The compiler allows us to do this because the `Nothing` type is a subtype of any other type, and **the `Either<A, B>` is covariant on the left part since it's defined using the `out` keyword** (we already saw variance in previous articles on Scala, [Variance Positions in Scala, Demystified](https://blog.rockthejvm.com/scala-variance-positions/)).

 The `Left` instance is created in the same way.
-Since we can now use any type to represent errors, we can use the type system and create an ADT on error causes.
-For example, we can create a `JobError` sealed class and extend it with the `JobNotFound` and `GenericError` classes:
+Since we can now use any type to represent errors, we can create an ADT on error causes.
+For example, we can define a `JobError` sealed class and extend it with the `JobNotFound` and `GenericError` classes:

 ```kotlin
 sealed interface JobError